lambdaclass/concrete/ROADMAP.md

 1. Add `concrete fmt`: stable formatting for source files, examples, docs snippets, and generated fixtures.
 Formatting must not churn semantic fingerprints.
+   STATUS (2026-06-21, done + gated): the formatter (Concrete/Format.lean) is
+   promoted from the legacy `--fmt` flag to a real `concrete fmt` subcommand — `concrete fmt <file>` (stdout), `--check` (exit nonzero if reformatting would change the file), `--write` (rewrite in place), `--stdin` (stdin→stdout).
+The legacy `--fmt` flag is kept (golden baselines use it) and documented as deprecated.
+Gated by `scripts/tests/check_concrete_fmt.sh` (Makefile `test-concrete-fmt` + CI): tool contract (stdout/--check/--write idempotence/ --stdin), and the load-bearing property that formatting is SEMANTICS-PRESERVING — `--report fingerprints` is byte-identical before/after formatting, so running `fmt` cannot invalidate proof links/manifests.
+This is CLI promotion only; the broader CLI normalization (init/new/clean, help/exit-code matrix) stays in #28.
 2. Add `docs/GRAMMAR.md`: LL(1) grammar, reserved keywords, attribute syntax,
    contract syntax, `ghost`/`assert`/`assume`, iteration syntax, and negative parser fixtures.
 This is a syntax reference, not a language-design